 Crankshaft Bearings

 Check the main bearing bore for misalignment.
 There are several methods to do so.
 It is easiest to use a straight edge and a feeler gauge.
 Use a blade half the thickness of the maximum clearance.
 The feeler gauge must not fit between the straightedge and the surface of the bore.
-Warpage can be corrected unless it is too far out of specifications.
+Warpage can be corrected if it is too far out of specifications.
 The block can be line bored and oversized bearings installed.
 The caps are numbered and usually have an arrow pointing toward the front of the engine.
-Never mix up the caps; doing so will result in out of round bore diameters.
+Never mix up the caps; doing so will result in out-of-round bore diameters.